krunalgedia/krunalgedia.github.io/README.md

 ![image](/assets/malignant.gif)

-## Extract NER data from Switzerland's SBB train ticket using Document AI
+## Extract NER/traveler’s data from Switzerland’s SBB train ticket
 **NLP, Document AI**

-► OCR and text localization of tickets using pytesseract and UBIAI, fine-tuned Meta’s multimodal LayoutLM model to achieve an average accuracy of 0.90 for the NER task.
+► Performed OCR to extract text and bounding box of SBB tickets using Pytesseract and UBIAI, fine-tuned Meta’s multimodal LayoutLM model to achieve an average accuracy of 0.90 for the NER task.

-► Deployed final web application that saves the NER data from the uploaded ticket directly to a relational database.
+► Deployed final web application that saves the traveler’s data from the ticket directly to a database.

 [More info](https://github.com/krunalgedia/Extract-NER-data-from-the-Switzerland-SBB-train-ticket-using-Document-AI)
 ![image](/assets/test1.gif)